alinka955/cs240_traffic/README.txt

 1. Intersection lengths of less than or equal to 4 result in segmentation fault, for which we throw an exception.
 This is due to the fact that we check for the back of a car, starting from index halfsize-4.
 2. The yellow light should be on for at least 1 tick.
 In other words, yellow_north_east and yellow_east_west parameters should be >=1.
 3. Probabilities in input can only be 0.0 to 1.0 and they have to be of type double.
+4. Vehicle count is not accurate because some vehciles spwan without entering the intersection.
+This happens due to the intersection being full and having no place for the vehicles to show up.
+5. We did not deallocate any memory.
+This is due to it being a short program.